Viper-Roleplay/ObsidianStaffGuide/02 - TEAMS/💼 Business Team.md

 ---

-## 🎟 Handling Business Team Tickets🎟
+## 🎟️ Handling Business Team Tickets🎟️

 When new business inquiry ticket open ask the following:
 1. What business type are they interested in?